 “If you want to improve, be content to be thought foolish and stupid” — said Epictetus, a Greek stoic, freed slave, and surprisingly, a shrewd digital marketing strategist.
-Concealed within those words is a framework you can use to turn your blog into a profitable business.
+Those ideas could also help you find new ways to drive conversions on your niche site.

 Far fetched?
 Not really.